 Check to see that the transition drive chain is in proper alignment and has proper tension.
 Misalignment of these sprockets will cause premature wear of the sprockets and chain.
-Chain tension is maintained with the idler sprockets that are bolted to the left side of the transition.
-There is an idler sprocket for both the 80-pitch and 60-pitch chains.
+Chain tension is maintained on the 60-pitch chain with an idler sprocket and on the 80-pitch chain by moving the jackshaft assembly.
+Both are located on the right side of the transition.

 Do not over tighten these sprockets or premature chain and sprocket wear will occur.